PDA

 Medication: what we know and what we don't

-Where demand avoidance is primarily driven by ADHD executive dysfunction, stimulant medication (methylphenidate, lisdexamfetamine) may help by improving task initiation, focus, and self-regulation, indirectly reducing the need for avoidance.
+Where demand avoidance is primarily driven by ADHD executive dysfunction, stimulant medication (methylphenidate, lisdexamfetamine) may help by improving task initiation, focus, and self-regulation.
 NICE guideline NG87 recommends offering the same medication choices to people with ADHD and co-occurring autism or anxiety as to other people with ADHD.

-But parent reports are mixed.
+Parent reports are mixed.
 Some describe medication helping academically while having no impact on the demand avoidance itself.
-Some practitioners caution that stimulants may increase anxiety in children whose avoidance is anxiety-driven rather than executive-function-driven, potentially worsening the PDA presentation.
-A small preliminary study found fluoxetine (an SSRI) decreased most PDA-attributed behaviours, suggesting that treating the underlying anxiety rather than the attention may be more appropriate for some children.
+Some practitioners caution that stimulants may increase anxiety in children whose avoidance is anxiety-driven, potentially worsening the PDA presentation.
+A small preliminary study found fluoxetine (an SSRI) decreased most PDA-attributed behaviours, suggesting that treating the underlying anxiety may be more appropriate for some children.
 This is unconfirmed.

-The key message is this: clinicians need to understand whether avoidance is primarily executive or primarily anxiety-driven before making medication choices.
-This is a conversation for your prescribing clinician, not a decision from an article.
+Clinicians need to understand whether avoidance is primarily executive or primarily anxiety-driven before making medication choices.
+This is a conversation for your prescribing clinician.

 Strategies that work for both

-If your child has both ADHD and demand avoidance, you'll need strategies that satisfy two seemingly contradictory needs.
-The central paradox: ADHD typically benefits from structure, routine, and external scaffolding, while PDA profiles find structure threatening.
+The central challenge: ADHD typically benefits from structure, routine, and external scaffolding, while PDA profiles find structure threatening.
 Effective strategies thread this needle.

 Low-demand approaches reduce the overall demand load.
 For a child with both ADHD and PDA, this might mean accepting that homework won't happen at a set time but ensuring a quiet workspace is available when they choose to engage.